How to claim sickness allowance

 If you are in paid employment and your employer continues to pay you during a period of illness, your employer will claim the sickness allowance.
 The sickness allowance is paid directly to your employer.

 - Claim sickness allowance online.
-Log in to Kela's online customer service (in Finnish and Swedish) using your bank ID or a mobile ID.
+Log in to the e-service using your online bank credentials or a mobile ID.
+Please note that the e-service is available in Finnish and Swedish only.

 You should state your employer and the contents of your work in the application.
 If you have more than one places of employment, inform from which work you have been absent and which work you have been able to perform.